When I investigated food safety information from the Center

 Are you currently eating foods that contain artificial food colors, and/or have taken steps to change family eating habits?

-Do you eat most meals at home and prepare real food snacks?
+Do you eat most meals at home and eat real food snacks like apples, air-popped popcorn, and peanut butter?

-What will motivate you to look more closely at those labels?
+What will motivate you to look more closely at food labels?
 Please explain.

-Before you go, please spread the love by liking, commenting, or sharing this post on social media.
+Before you go, please spread the love and comment and share this post on social media.

 This post has been shared at plant-based-potluck-party-link-up-147/